gussamer/lfot/README.md

 ## Description

-The goal of this is project is to aid in a command line based salesforce development workflow by automating processes that span multiple existing sfdx commands. i.e. automating describe and list commands to build package.xml
+The goal of this is project is to aid in a command line based salesforce development workflow by automating processes that span multiple existing [sfdx](https://www.npmjs.com/package/sfdx-cli) commands. i.e. automating describe and list commands to build a package.xml file

 ___